 Basics of Supplemental Plans

 Medigap plans have the same letter designation regardless of the company, but can vary in price significantly.
 Just like when shopping for a car, calling numerous insurers can make a huge difference.
 You can often get identical coverage for a much lower price.

 For example, when buying Plan F, one of the most popular options, a 65-year-old man can pay anywhere from $1,000 to $6,500 for the same coverage.
 Individuals that are young and healthy will find more options than those that are older or have preexisting conditions.
 It becomes especially difficult to find an insurer when over the age of 70.

 Websites That Help

 Websites such as NAIC.org and Shiptacenter.org contain direct links to insurance companies in your state.
 These can assist you with your Medigap Plan options.
 Allsup Medicare Advisor, can also provide recommendations based on needs.

 Ten Available Plans

 There are a few ways you can save money on a Medigap plan.
-First, if both you and your spouse choose the same plan a discount is often applied.
-A good question to ask your insurance rep. Another way you could potentially save money is to think of using a smaller company.
-We are all aware of the big name insurers but its often the smaller companies that can offer better premiums with the same coverage.
+First, if both you and your spouse choose the same plan, a discount is often applied.
+This is a good question to ask your insurance rep. Another way you could potentially save money is to think of using a smaller company.
+We are all aware of the big name insurers, but it’s often the smaller companies that can offer better premiums with the same coverage.